what is vite ?¶

 conclusion¶

-there are additional features in vite in terms of vite build, but that’s totally optional
+there are many additional features in vite, like vite build, but that’s